Last Updated on September 15, 2023 by Stefano

 Is Italian pizza dough recipe 00 flour only?

 Simple answer is that a pizza dough recipe is not only with 00 flour type.
 Actually I admit that I don’t use 00 flour at all!
-All my pizzas are prepared with type 0 flour or less refined ones.
+I prepare All my pizzas with type 0 flour or less refined ones.
 Even in the Neapolitan pizza dough I always add a certain amount of Type 1 flour.

 But then why a lot of people think that 00 flour is the only pizza flour?

 I think that one of the reasons is because of marketing.
-Some of the most important flour brands, especially selling out of the Italian borders, are adding labels to their flours.
-In fact they often mention “Pizza Flour” and 99 out of 100 they do this on type 00 flour.
-That is making you thinking that for pizza you need a 00 flour.
+Some of the most important flour brands, especially selling out of the Italian borders, are adding labels to their flours to specify that they are meant for pizza.
+And when this happens they often mention “Pizza Flour” on type 00.
+This is making you thinking that for pizza you need a 00 flour.

 In reality, when the brands are mentioning that a flour is good for pizza, they are referring to the rheological aspects of that flour.